 The pool and pyramid also house a water slide (not pictured here).
 There’s also a kids’ play area pool, though its a little simpler than some of the other resorts’ offerings.

 Siestas Cantina, a bar and counter service spot, offers refreshments at The Dig Site.

 The arcade, spa (hot tub), volleyball court, and playground are also at The Dig Site.

 Cabanas, Ranchos, and Casitas also have their own secondary pools.
 There’s nothing noteworthy about these, and they’re useful only if you want to avoid crowds or just be completely alone.

-Coronado Springs maintains an active recreation schedule, including a nightly campfire and Movies Under the Stars.
-Our most recent visit was during Christmas season, so we have that schedule:
+Coronado Springs maintains an active recreation schedule, including campfires and Movies Under the Stars.
+Here’s an August 2019 activity schedule (two pages):